-Conor Lamb is a 33 year old former federal prosecutor, a Marine Corps veteran and a Democrat running for the special election for Congress in Pennsylvania’s 18th congressional district, located in southwestern Pennsylvania.
+Conor Lamb is a 33 year old former federal prosecutor, a Marine Corps veteran and a Democrat running for Congress in Pennsylvania’s 17th congressional district, located in southwestern Pennsylvania.

 As an Assistant U.S. Attorney from 2014-2017, Lamb helped establish the Justice Department’s Pittsburgh office as a national leader in the fight against the opioid epidemic, working to build partnerships between law enforcement and community members in places hardest hit by the crisis, while also leading prosecutions against drug dealers, violent criminals and gun traffickers.